 The Battery Good Digital Input is mapped to Digital Input 1 by default.
 This is the same 'Battery Good Flag' sent in the status flags.
 This is active '1' when the voltage is above the Battery Low Threshold - an inactive '0' when below this threshold.
 So for the above defaults, it is inactive when the battery voltage drops below 4.65V.

-The threshold of 4.65V has been chosen based upon testing with 3 x AAA Energizer Ultimate Lithium Batteries.
+NOTE: The threshold of 4.65V has been chosen based upon testing with 3 x AAA Energizer Ultimate Lithium Batteries.
 This should be set to 3600mV (3.60V) if you are using alkaline batteries.

 The Battery Critical Digital Input is mapped to Digital Input 2 by default.